Stuart Forster looks at 11 cities that have changed their names.

 The world’s smallest desert, which has an area of one square mile, is just beyond the northern edge of Carcross.

-Harare in Zimbabwe
+Capital Harare name change in Zimbabwe

 The country takes its name from the stone buildings at Great Zimbabwe, a UNESCO World Heritage Site four hours’ drive south of Harare.

 The heart of the city is Africa Unity Square, a compact urban park.
 When the jacaranda trees flower in springtime, the square looks its most colourful.
 One of the best places to view it from is from up on the pool deck of the Meikles Hotel.